Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant

-For the GW200105 event, using the same parameter estimation settings as in Ref.~\cite{Morras2025b}, our \texttt{TaylorF2Ecck} analysis yielded $e_0 = 0.122^{+0.027}_{-0.098}$ at 20~Hz, and an analysis with \texttt{TaylorF2Ecc} resulted in $e_0 = 0.122^{+0.028}_{-0.096}$.
-These results are consistent with those reported in\cite{Morras2025b} within the 90\% credible intervals.
-Furthermore, parameter estimation runs using the circular \texttt{TaylorF2} approximant with both 3PN and 3.5PN phasing corrections were conducted.
-The Bayes factor comparison yielded $\Delta \log_{10} \mathrm{BF} < 1$ when comparing \texttt{TaylorF2Ecck} to both \texttt{TaylorF2Ecc} and \texttt{TaylorF2} for this NS-BH event.
-Consequently, while our eccentricity estimates align, we cannot definitively claim the presence of periastron advance or eccentricity for this event with \texttt{TaylorF2Ecck} due to the lack of strong Bayesian evidence.
-This nevertheless suggests that such systems are promising candidates for future investigations, particularly with an improved version of \texttt{TaylorF2Ecc} approximant.
+For GW200105, using the same parameter-estimation settings as in Ref.~\cite{Morras2025b}, our \texttt{TaylorF2Ecck} analysis yielded $e_0 = 0.122^{+0.027}_{-0.098}$ at $20$~Hz, while \texttt{TaylorF2Ecc} gave $e_0 = 0.122^{+0.028}_{-0.096}$.
+These results are consistent with those reported in Ref.~\cite{Morras2025b} within the 90\% credible intervals.
+We also ran parameter estimation using \texttt{TaylorF2} approximant with 3PN and 3.5PN accurate phasing.
+The Bayes-factor comparison gave $\Delta \log_{10} {\cal B} < 1$ when comparing \texttt{TaylorF2Ecck} to both \texttt{TaylorF2Ecc} and \texttt{TaylorF2} for this NSBH event.
+Consequently, although our eccentricity estimates agree with Ref.~\cite{Morras2025b}, we do not find strong Bayesian evidence for periastron advance or eccentricity using \texttt{TaylorF2Ecck}.
+Such systems nevertheless remain promising targets for future work, in particular with an improved \texttt{TaylorF2Ecck} implementation.

-\section{Data Availability}
+\section{Data availability}

 This article's data, code, and plot generation Jupyter-lab-notebook are accessible in the associated data release on GitHub~\cite{TaylorF2EcckRepo}.
 The version of LALSuite that includes \texttt{TaylorF2Ecck}, \texttt{TaylorF2Ecch}, and the extended PN-order \texttt{TaylorF2} is available in a forked GitLab repository~\cite{lalsuitehemanta2022} from the original repository~\cite{lalsuite}.